Getting Started

 pig ext add pg16=16.5 # install PostgreSQL 16 with a specific minor version

-Warning: Note that currently only PGDG YUM repository provides historical extension versions.
-PIGSTY repository and PGDG APT repository only provide the latest version of extensions.
+Warning: currently only PGDG YUM repositories provide historical extension versions.
+PIGSTY repo and PGDG APT repo only provide the latest extension versions.

 Show Extensions